leonard186/passmyexam-new/README.md

 # PASSMYEXAM

-This fully functional multi page website helps people train for the Life In The UK exam by offering guidance, learning material and 15 quizzes to train from.
+This web application helps people train for the Life In The UK exam by offering guidance, learning material and 15 quizzes to train with.